 The 193 Club

-There are 193 member nations of the UN, and this is the list that most people that try to visit “every” country in the world use.
-This issue with this is that it leaves out countries and territories such as the Cayman Islands, Bermuda and French Guiana for example.
-Can you really say you have been to England because you sipped a Pina Colada on a beach in Bermuda?
+There are 193 member nations of the UN, and this is by far the list that most people that try to visit “every” country in the world use.
+My problem with this is that it leaves out countries and territories such as the Cayman Islands, Bermuda, French Guiana for example.
+Can you really say you have been to England because you supped a Pina Colada on a beach in Bermuda?
 Also, the 193 does not include Taiwan, or the Holy See (Vatican City).
-YPT Country Collectors Rules of Engagement count them.
+But the 193 plus the 2 makes 195 countries that YPT count.

 The Travellers Century Club

-At the opposite end of this spectrum you get the travellers century club, that not only count every country and territory, but seemly almost anywhere.
+At the opposite end of this spectrum you get the travelers century club, that not only count every country and territory but seemly almost anywhere.
 With over 600 “countries” that include every emirate in the UAE, the states of Malaysia, and even Alaska.
-This is frankly silly.
-YPT Country Collectors Rules of Engagement hereby dismisses it.
+This is frankly silly!

 FIFA has more members than other sporting agency on earth at 211 members, and we count all of them as “countries”, so that means England, Scotland, Wales, and Northern Ireland count.
-But 211 is still not our final number.
+As well as the 211, there are an additional 12 that are not FIFA members, but members of regional confederations, which gives us 223, although this is still not our final number!

 256 Countries and Territories

 Officially there are 256 countries and territories in the world that are pretty much self-governing, which is inclusive of the 193 UN members, the 2 non-UN members, and self-governing places like the previously mentioned Cayman Islands.
-Places like Gibraltar, and Jersey would also thus be counted in the list.
-YPT Country Collectors Rules of Engagement is reluctant to suggest that Jersey is a country.
+Places like Gibraltar and Jersey would also thus be counted in the list

-The principle here is dejure, and defacto.
-So, Northern Cyprus might officially be part of Cyprus, but in reality it is its own country.
+Northern Cyprus might officially be part of Cyprus, but in reality, it is its own country.
 Therefore Transnistria, South Ossetia, Nagorno-Karabakh, Abkhazia, Western Sahara, Somaliland, Northern Cyprus, and Palestine would feature on the list, BUT Tibet would not.
 Why?
 Tibet is defacto and dejure part of China, no matter what your views on the rights and wrongs of it.
 As for the Donetsk People’s Republic?
 The jury is still out, but I would lean towards it counting.
-The one bog exception here is that you cannot count the unrecognized and the parent country.
+The one big exception here is that you cannot count the unrecognized and the parent country.
 If you go to Transnistria you have been to Transnistria, you have not been to Moldova.

 I went to Antarctica a few years ago, but when I went to fill out a “countries visited” app on Facebook in order to show off to my friends, nothing.
-Antarctica, as per the YPT Country Collectors Rules of Engagement counts!
-It doesn’t matter what base you went to, you have done the country and continent of Antarctica.
+Antarctica as per the YPT rules of engagement count as a 1!
+Doesn’t matter what base you went to, you have done the country and continent of Antarctica.

 Micronations and New Country Projects